FallenStar-x/TeleList/README.md

 ## What It Does

-TeleList works alongside entity dumping tools (like Speeder) to streamline the teleportation workflow:
+TeleList works alongside Speeder to streamline the teleportation workflow:

 1. **Read** entity data from dump files (entities.txt)
 2. **Browse** entities with filtering, sorting, and search